 - Abstract reasoning.
-Assesses ability to infer relationships from information by convergent and divergent thinking: 13 minutes and 55 questions.
+Assesses the ability to infer relationships from information by convergent and divergent thinking: 13 minutes and 55 questions.

 - Decision Analysis.
 Assesses ability to deal with various forms of information to infer relationships, make informed judgements, and decide on an appropriate response: 32 minutes, 1 scenario full of information and 28 questions (basic calculator provided)

 - Situational Judgement.
-Measures your responses in situations, and your grasp of medical ethics: 27 minutes and 67 questions on 20 scenarios.
+Measures your responses in situations and your grasp of medical ethics: 27 minutes and 67 questions on 20 scenarios.

 To learn more about the best Medicine courses in the UK, find details on the top ten ranking Medical Schools in the Guardian University Guide 2023 below:

 The UK is home to some of the top medical schools in the world.
-As an international student, you can study mbbs in the UK for your bachelor’s degree.
+As an international student, you can study MBBS in the UK for your bachelor’s degree.
 For postgraduate students, there is a range of specialisations available that students can choose according to their interests.

 I sincerely thank SI-UK for getting me accepted to UCL.
 The MSc in Urban Development and Planning is extremely competitive, but the right guidance provided by SI-UK made my dream of studying at University College London a reality.
 The services were exceptional from beginning to end.